 Your app should run in a bundle exactly as it does when run from source.
-However, you may need to learn at run-time whether the app is running from source, or is "frozen" (bundled).
-For example, you might have data files that are normally found based on a module's file attribute.
-That will not work when the code is bundled.
+However, you may want to learn at run-time whether the app is running from source or whether it is bundled ("frozen").
+You can use the following code to check "are we bundled?":